OpenCTI-Platform/connectors/elastic-threatintel/README.md

 # Elastic Threat Intel Connector

+TODO: Update this documentation on how to build and configure

 This connector allows organizations to feed their Elastic platform using OpenCTI knowledge.

 This connector uses the OpenCTI *events stream*, so it consumes knowledge in real time and, depending on the settings, creates detection and hunting threat intel documents that can be used with Indicator Match rules in the Elastic Security application.